LukaLambrecht/pixelae/data/README.md

 instead the script fails and raises an error upon writing attempt, so need to manually remove parquet files before re-running.
 Size of resulting data: 15 GB.
+Note: sorting of lumisections in the output files was added on 1 Nov 2023, and this step was rerun to have correctly sorted dataframes.

 ### Check of available lumisections
 No missing lumisections in parquet files with respect to DAS,